G1ANT-Robot/G1ANT.Language/G1ANT.Language/Structures/DateTimeStructure.md

 # datetime

-The datetime structure stores information about date and time in the following fields:
+The datetime structure stores information about date and time.
+It has the following fields:

 | Field         | Type    | Description         |
 | ------------- | ------- | ------------------- |